sprblm/designer-developer-collaboration-in-OSS/In-conversation-with-designers-and-developers-in-OSS-for-SOS-podcast.md

 ## This is the transcript for Episode 18 of the Sustaining open Source Design podcast

-This episode Eriol and Guest host Kelsey from [Simply Secure](https://simplysecure.org/) are Joined by Saide and Lucie of [I2P](https://geti2p.net/) and [Saptak](https://saptaks.website/) to talk about how designers and developers collaborate in OSS project communities.
+This episode Eriol and Guest host Kelsey from [Superbloom, formely Simply Secure](https://superbloom.design/) are Joined by Saide and Lucie of [I2P](https://geti2p.net/) and [Saptak](https://saptaks.website/) to talk about how designers and developers collaborate in OSS project communities.

 You'll find URL links at the bottom of the transcript document under the next heading.